Black Friday: Save 60% for life on LivePlan Premium

 There are endless varieties of KPIs, and different industries and businesses use different ones.
 In fact, two departments in the same company might watch different KPIs.
 Don’t let that be intimidating, however—it’s really about deciding which metrics are most important to help you see your company more clearly.
 At this early stage, we recommend choosing just a few KPIs and watching these in your monthly review meetings.

 For example, a retail business might track total sales per month.
 A service-based company might track its profit margin each month.
-If you’re not sure what to track, start with a few of the 29 metrics available in the LivePlan Dashboard, and add more to the mix as you gain confidence.
+If you’re not sure what to track, start with a few of the 29 metrics available in the LivePlan business dashboard, and add more to the mix as you gain confidence.

 Set up a simple dashboard